vijaysaravanan1812/Final-Year-Project/README.md

 Due to the increasing number of thefts recorded by CCTV cameras in public places, it is crucial to recognize faces in surveillance footage.
 To achieve this, we propose using a cascade classifier to extract frames from the video containing face images.
 These frames are then fed into an SRGAN to generate high-resolution images.
 Additionally, in cases where the surveillance camera captures a face in a side view, we propose using a conditional GAN to generate a frontal face view.

-Procedure to runand
+Procedure to run website

-1) Clone the repository
+1. Clone the repository
-2) Download the Pix2Pix GAN trained model from Google drive link and put it under Final-Project-Folder https://drive.google.com/drive/folders/1NvfVkzQEsORsEJhvDr3w_7qNI007jeM0?usp=share_link
+2. Download the Pix2Pix GAN trained model from Google drive link and put it under Final-Project-Folder https://drive.google.com/drive/folders/1NvfVkzQEsORsEJhvDr3w_7qNI007jeM0?usp=share_link
 To create a virtual environment in Miniconda using a `requirements.txt` file, you can follow these steps:
-3) create virtual environment
+3. create virtual environment
     1. First, make sure you have Miniconda installed on your system.
 If not, you can download and install it from the official Miniconda website              (https://docs.conda.io/en/latest/miniconda.html) based on your operating system.

     2. Open a terminal or command prompt and execute the following command to create a new virtual environment: